Fed policymakers worry growth plateauing, pledge more support

 At the end of July, some of the government programs to support businesses and families during the pandemic will expire, including a $600-a-week addition to unemployment benefits that has shored up spending among low-income households particularly.

-"Individuals need more help and I think state and local governments need more help," Cleveland Fed's Mester said, adding that her forecast, which anticipates a "long recovery phase," assumes Congress will deliver more such fiscal aid.
+"Individuals need more help and I think state and local governments need more help," the Cleveland Fed's Mester said, adding that her forecast, which anticipates a "long recovery phase," assumes Congress will deliver more such fiscal aid.

 If not, Richmond Fed President Thomas Barkin said on Tuesday, the economy faces "some very real risks" as some businesses and households struggle to pay bills and repay debt.